krxxys/flexnotes/readme.md

 # Flexnotes
-Flexnotes is note taking app backend created for educational purposes to learn writting backend in rust.
-Flexnotes is build on top of axum and mongodb(to store notes, todos and users).
-There's a frontend client written in vue but you can write one yourself!
-Feel free to write your own flexnotes client :))
+Flexnotes is note taking app for my educational purposes and learning.
+Backend is written on top of axum and mongodb.
 # Project milestones
 ```
 [X] JWT Auth
 [X] Login/Register system
-[X] REST Notes system that handles markdown code of note
+[X] REST Notes system that store note markdown
-[X] Todo system in the notes
+[X] REST Todo list system
 [X] Implement dockers for production
+[X] Implement logger (request logs into db, errors into file logs)
 [ ] Implement the swagger like documentation
-[ ] Major refactoring
-[X] Implement logger
 ```
 # API Examples
 There's already a Insomnia HTTP Client data with the api demonstration